artetecha/true-drush-cc-all/README.md

 ## Installation

 Place `ccall.drush.inc` in one of the locations where `drush` will look for it.
-Currently, the [official documentation](http://docs.drush.org/en/master/commands/) says:
+Currently, the [official documentation](http://docs.drush.org/en/master/commands/) says these locations are:

-Drush searches for commandfiles in the following locations:

 - The "`/path/to/drush/commands`" folder.
 - Folders listed in the 'include' option (see `drush topic docs-configuration`).